danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 > **WHAT BENJI TYPED:**
 > "Create a summary of this document and update the same document with the new summary each time there's an update."

 The plan appeared flawless in its simplicity.
 Benji envisioned a world where everyone could access the latest doc version without lifting a finger.
-"Just imagine how much time this will save Miranda!" he thought, picturing her finally leaving the sticky note wall behind, if only for a moment.
+"Just imagine how much time this will save Eleanor!" he thought, picturing her finally leaving the sticky note wall behind, if only for a moment.

 ---